Meet our Trustees

 "Wildlife Trusts really do 'Think Globally & Act Locally'.
 I am constantly inspired & humbled by the amazing people who work & volunteer with Cumbria Wildlife Trust"

-With a background in managing nature reserves, David is the current Director of the Yorkshire Dales Millennium Trust and is particularly proud of their work engaging hard to reach communities and young people with the natural world.
-He served as Honorary Secretary of the Wildlife Trusts after a lifelong involvement.
-He has a special interest in 'good governance' for charities.
+With a background in managing nature reserves, David is the current Chief Executive of the Yorkshire Dales Millennium Trust and is particularly proud of their work engaging hard to reach communities and young people with the natural world.
+He served as Honorary Secretary of The Wildlife Trusts after a lifelong involvement.
+He has a special interest in ‘good governance’ for charities.

 David is a keen birdwatcher and fell walker.